lgonzales1/California-School-Success/README.md

 As a group, we are deeply interested in what sorts of measurable data correlates with student success.
 If so, are any of those correlations predictive?
 Finally, what can we suggest in regards to re-structuring current districts or setting up successful ones in the future based on our findings.

+## Database

+Database was designed with schema in QuickDBD, then created using PostgreSQL in pgAdmin. pgAdmin is connected to an Amazon RDS instance.
+For easy access, data is stored in Amazon S3 as .csv files.

 ## Dataset Description

 In our study, will be looking at the ~1027 school districts in California.
 We will be using two sources for our data.